-Our Restated Credit Agreement provides for, among other things, (i) commitments of \$200.0 million, (ii) a maturity date of April 1, 2025, (iii) loans made under the Credit Facility and unused commitment fees to be determined based on a leverage ratio ranging from 3.00:1.00 to 4.50:1.00, (iv) a \$75.0 million incremental revolving facility, which will be on the same terms as under the Credit Facility, (v) a leverage ratio covenant which comprises a maximum total funded debt to EBITDA ratio, net of \$40.0 million of unrestricted cash and cash equivalents if the facility is drawn, and net of all unrestricted cash and cash equivalents if the facility is undrawn, (vi) a leverage ratio covenant test level which is currently 4.50 to 1.00 and (vii) a secured leverage covenant of 2.50 to 1.00.
+Our amended and restated credit agreement provides for, among other things, (i) commitments of \$200.0 million, (ii) a maturity date of April 1, 2025, (iii) loans made under our revolving credit facility (the "Credit Facility") and unused commitment fees to be determined based on a leverage ratio ranging from 3.00:1.00 to 4.50:1.00, (iv) a \$75.0 million incremental revolving facility, which will be on the same terms as under the Credit Facility, (v) a leverage ratio covenant which comprises a maximum total funded debt to EBITDA ratio, net of \$40.0 million of unrestricted cash and cash equivalents if the facility is drawn, and net of all unrestricted cash and cash equivalents if the facility is currently 4.50 to 1.00 and (vii) a secured leverage covenant of 2.50 to 1.00.

-As of June 30, 2022 and December 31, 2021, we had no outstanding borrowings under the Credit Facility, \$0.15 million in letters of credit outstanding and \$200.0 million in revolving commitments available.
+As of September 30, 2022 and December 31, 2021, we had no outstanding borrowings under the Credit Facility, \$0.15 million in letters of credit outstanding and \$199.85 million in revolving commitments available.

 The Credit Facility is secured by all the real and material personal property owned by Solaris LLC or any of its subsidiaries, other than certain excluded assets.
-At June 30, 2022, we were in compliance with all covenants contained in the Credit Facility.
+At September 30, 2022, we were in compliance with all covenants contained in the Credit Facility.